SVN Access Manager Documentation

 It is recommended to use https to access the installer over the internet because of the fact that passwords are sent to the web server!

 After the installer is started, please fill in the values fitting your requirements.
 Below you find a short description of the several settings.
+The installer consists of six pages.
 After you finished filling the appropriate values click Start installation.
 If there are errors please correct them.
 Otherwise the installer starts and gives you a success information.
 Additional the web server configuration is printed out.

 Back to top